What Is a Wall Mural? The Art That Transforms Your Walls

 Humans marked walls with meaningful imagery before developing written language systems.
 The caves of Lascaux and Altamira preserve ancestral attempts at visual storytelling—hunting scenes, animals rendered with startling skill, given the limited tools available.
 These earliest examples demonstrate the murals' role in communication and cultural expression.

-Classical civilizations elevated mural work to sophisticated heights that still astound contemporary viewers.
+Classical civilizations elevated mural painting to sophisticated heights that still astound contemporary viewers.
 Pompeii's preserved frescoes reveal the Romans' obsession with elaborate wall paintings depicting mythology, idealized landscapes, and scenes from daily life—works that transformed interior spaces into portals leading elsewhere, a function murals continue to serve millennia later.
 Byzantine churches developed techniques for creating luminous religious scenes that inspired devotion.
 Medieval artisans adorned cathedral walls with instructional narratives for illiterate populations.

 Revolutionary Movements and Modern Evolution